 - It will always be difficult to find the plugin you are actually using from the heap of inactive plugins.
 It may sometimes lead to confusion.

 - There are almost a million plugin available for WordPress and all plugin authors are not ethical.
 Some of them create a backdoor entry in their plugins which can be exploited even if the plugin is lying inactive.

 - In case you have limited server resources, you will never like an inactive plugin occupy these precious resources.

 - As you are not regularly updating Inactive plugins, files from inactive plugins may be detected as potential virus / malware by the virus scanners on hosting.
 You hosting service provider will block your outbound port for this and may render a lot of your websites functionalities not working and also hinder your capability of installing new plugins.

 Should you delete the Inactive WordPress Plugins Immediately :

 Yes, you should.
-In order to keep your website safe, secure and keeping your admin panel clean you should immediately delete inactive plugins.
-Make sure not to delete the plugin which you deactivated for some specific reason and may need them later.
-Learn here How to Delete / Remove a Plugin completely from your WordPress website ?
-Also you should avoid installing unnecessary plugin on your website.
-Instead of testing and try, you can go through our prescribed list of essential WordPress plugins which you must have on your WordPress Website.
+In order to keep your website safe, secure, and keeping your admin panel clean you should immediately delete inactive plugins.
+Make sure not to delete the plugin which you deactivated for some specific reason and may need later.
+Learn here How to Delete / Remove a Plugin completely from your WordPress website?
+Also, you should avoid installing unnecessary plugin on your website.
+Instead of testing and trying, you can go through our prescribed list of essential WordPress plugins which you must have on your WordPress Website.